jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (5) If a change in balance date means that the taxpayer's taxable period is not aligned with their balance date, the Commissioner must make an adjustment to the taxable period under section 15B of the Goods and Services Tax Act 1985.

 ### 40 General requirements for returns
-(1) A return required to be furnished in writing must be— (a) signed; and
+(1) A tax return required to be furnished must be—
+  (a) signed; and
   (b) contain all the information and be accompanied by all the documents required under any of the Inland Revenue Acts.
-(2) A return furnished by electronic means must be— (a) transmitted in an electronic format prescribed under section 35, 36, 36A, 36AB, 36B, 36BB, 36BC, or 36E; and
-  (b) contain all the information and be accompanied by all the documents required under any of the Inland Revenue Acts.
+(2) When a person furnishes a tax return by electronic means under sections 14B(2)﻿(c) and 14C(2)﻿(a),— (a) the return must be filed in the prescribed electronic format; and (b) for the purposes of subsection (1)﻿(a), the return may be filed under an electronic signature if the requirements of section 13B are met.
-(3) A return that is subject to this section is treated as being furnished on the date it is received at an office of the department.
+(3) A tax return that is subject to this section is treated as being furnished on the date it is received at an office of the department.

 ### 41 Annual returns by persons who receive family assistance credit
 (1) If a person is eligible to receive a credit of tax under subparts MA to MF and MZ of the Income Tax Act 2007, the person must apply to the Commissioner for the credit of tax in the manner specified by the Commissioner.